Connecticut College System to Undergo Major Overhaul in Merger

 Controversy Brewing

 Despite the widespread support the merger has seen from many in government and education, not everyone is on board with the plan.
-Community college officials, in particular, worry that the merger may actually take choices away from their schools and even force the closure of some campuses.
+Community college officials, in particular, worry that the merger may take choices away from their schools and even force the closure of some campuses.
 While closing campuses is not a decision on the table currently, a single board of regents could increase that possibility in the future.

 “There is a kind of readiness for change,” MacTaggart stated in the CT Mirror.
 “I genuinely believe you guys can pull this off.”